abriqqi.com

 There is a great number of irregular verbs in Presente.
 However, they have something in common, and can be divided into several groups.

-In this lesson we are going to list and learn three groups of irregular verbs, whose vocal letters in the middle of the stem are modified.
+In this lesson we are going to list and learn three groups of irregular verbs, whose vowel letters in the middle of the stem are modified.

-A stem is a part of a verb without the ending.
-For, example, the stem of hablar is habl.
-In other words, the stem is the base of a verb, to which personal endings are added.
+A stem is part of a verb without ending.
+For example, the stem of hablar is habl.
+In other words, a stem is the base of a verb, to which personal endings are added.

 In a regular verb the stem always remains the same.
-In an irregular verb the stem has slight changes when it’s conjugated.
+In an irregular verb the stem has tiny changes when it’s conjugated.

-In the first group of Spanish irregular verbs the vocal e changes to ie.
+In the first group of Spanish irregular verbs the vowel e changes to ie.

 yo cierro